 Hope Pass Lake mm 1865.3 to Cottonwood Pass mm 1894.1

 Distance in Miles: 28.8

 I wake up so happy to be starting this stretch.
 I hiked it as a section a week after completing the Colorado Trail.
-There is another route that goes around the eastern flanks of the Collegiate Range, but I didn’t care for that much.
-This route is so much more beautiful…one of the best trails I have ever hiked.
+There’s another route that goes around the eastern flanks of the Collegiate Range, but I didn’t care for that much.
+This route is so much more beautiful…one of the best trails I’ve ever hiked.
 Today the trail goes up over Hope Pass, past the valley below Mt.
 Huron, then up over Lake Ann Pass.
 It then winds along the western flanks of the 3 Apostles and into the Texas Creek valley, climbing up to Cottonwood Pass.
 The following day will be even better, with the trail winding along the divide most of the day.

 We reach Hope Pass by 6:45 am and are surprised to meet 3 guys that are on their way up to the top of a nearby peak.
 I thought we would have the pass to ourselves so early, possibly seeing some bighorn sheep that I saw in the area last time.
 But it’s Labor Day and Colorado people love to get out early, I can’t blame them!
 We keep a fast pace on the way down and cruise through the valley.
 We make it up to Lake Ann for lunch, where I spend the time gawking at the surrounding mountains.
 Relentless of course jumps in the freezing lake.
-I don’t have much of a tolerance for freezing water but I have to admit, it is refreshing to clean off the sweat.
+I don’t have much of a tolerance for freezing water but I have to admit, it is refreshing.